 Take a look at Meredith & Toby’s wedding through Photo Jennette’s lens as she photographed a sparkler exit at Old Glory Ranch!

 For your Old Glory Ranch sparkler departure, we recommend the ’36” Gold’ for a longer burn time.
 Our staff distributes the sparklers to your guests and assists with getting them all lit, providing instructions along the way.
 During that process, our day-of-coordinator has the couple tucked away awaiting their cue that the sparklers are all ‘sparkling’ and the guests are instructed by our staff to ‘hold them high’ for the couples safe exit on their wedding day!

 “Outstanding Texas Hill Country Venue”

 We’re taking a walk down memory lane with Lisa on Location, a Hill Country Wedding Photographer, who posted an awesome article on her blog about Old Glory Ranch.
 We love that she started her Outstanding Texas Hill Country venues with Old Glory Ranch!
 We’ll call it our TBT “Throw Back Thursday” blog!

 3/11/11 – Lisa had this to say about Old Glory Ranch:

-The first thing that hits you when you emerge from the wooded drive onto the grounds is the gorgeous, honey-golden chapel.
+The first thing that hits you when you emerge from the wooded drive onto this hill country ranch is the gorgeous, honey-golden chapel, which may be used for ceremonies and receptions.
 The exterior is smooth-cut cedar planking, and the result is a magical combination of rustic charm and elegant dignity.
 I’m serious folks, when the sun shines down, the chapel literally glows.

 See the blog here: Lisa on Location

-Old Glory Ranch is happy to recommend Lisa as one of our preferred photographers.
+Old Glory Ranch highly recommends Lisa as one of our preferred photographers for your special day.

 GOT A QUESTION?